buildwithgrove/path/docusaurus/docs/develop/envoy/introduction.md

 ### Rate Limit Configuration

-1. The `Go External Auth Server` sets the `rl-endpoint-id` and `rl-throughput` headers if the `GatewayEndpoint` for the request should be rate limited.
+1. The `External Auth Server` sets the `rl-endpoint-id` and `rl-throughput` headers if the `GatewayEndpoint` for the request should be rate limited.

 2. Envoy Proxy is configured to forward the `rl-endpoint-id` and `rl-throughput` headers to the rate limiter service as descriptors.